Emichira/hair_salon/README.md

 Emmanuel Michira

 # Description
 A simple App for a hair-saloon.
+The owner of the Salon may add stylists.
+The stylists work independently on their clients hence, a client can only belong to a specific stylist.

 # Github-link